-Ask Again, Yes is a novel by Mary Beth Keane which explores the complicated relationships between two generations in two families.
+Ask Again, Yes is a literary fiction by Mary Beth Keane that explores the complicated relationships between two generations in two families, the Stanhopes and Gleesons, over several decades.
+It is a modern-day Romeo and Juliet story.

 Next Door Families